Finite element simulation of the liquid-liquid transition to metallic hydrogen: Introduction

 The great outer planets such as Jupiter are mainly composed of hydrogen.
-Descending through its atmosphere, the pressure and temperature (T) increase until a transition takes place to liquid metallic hydrogen.
+Descending through Jupiter's atmosphere, the pressure and temperature (T) increase until a transition takes place to liquid metallic hydrogen.
 For planetary modeling the location of the transition temperature and pressure is very important \cite{Guillot2005}.
 An early theory based on a chemical model predicted high temperatures for the transition \cite{Saumon1992}.
-However, recent density functional theories predicted much lower temperatures and pressures in the 100-200 GPa range for the phase transition line \cite{Scandolo2003, Lorenzen2010, Morales2010}.
+Density functional theories predicted much lower temperatures, and pressures in the 100-200 GPa range for the phase transition line \cite{Scandolo2003, Lorenzen2010, Morales2010}.
 The common denominator of these theories is a first-order phase transition from liquid molecular to liquid atomic metallic hydrogen with latent heat of transformation, a phase line with a negative P,T slope with increasing pressure, and a critical point (Fig.~\ref{HPhaseDiagram}), such that the transition is continuous for lower pressures and higher temperatures.
 However, DFT-based predictions had a large scatter of values because the results depend strongly on the choice of the density functional.
 An alternative route using quantum Monte-Carlo simulation has also been giving converging results recently \cite{Pierleoni2016,Mazzola2018}.
-An experimental determination of the phase line can serve as an important guide to theory.

 The ideal experiment would have a thermally isolated sample in a pressure cell and add heat to the sample to warm it through the transition, enabling a determination of the transition P and T and the latent heat.
 In this case a plot of the temperature vs. heat added would have a rising slope with a plateau at the temperature of the transition to enable a direct measurement of the latent heat.
 There are two ways of achieving the high pressures and temperatures required to observe the PPT: dynamic (shock) compression and static compression in a diamond anvil cell (DAC).
-In dynamic experiments P and T conditions last for tens of nanoseconds, while in DACs high pressures can be maintained continuously.
-DACs cannot maintain their integrity if continuously heated to the high temperatures of the transition ($ \sim $1000-2000 K).
+Neither of these techniques provide thermal isolation of the sample.
+In dynamic experiments P and T conditions last for tens of nanoseconds; in DACs high pressures can be maintained continuously.
+DACs cannot maintain their integrity if continuously heated to the high temperatures of the transition ($ \sim $1000-2000 K), so pulsed heating is utilized to heat the sample.

 Liquid metallic hydrogen was first observed in dynamic experiments using reverberating shock waves \cite{Weir1996}, however the measurement was not sensitive to determining the phase line.
 In a single-shock Hugoniot such as in Ref. \cite{Loubeyre2012} the temperature rise can be $\sim$10000-20000 K. A recent dynamic experiment on deuterium at the National Ignition Facility \cite{Celliers2018} investigated the transition at temperatures under 2000K.
 These dynamic experiments either did not probe the phase transition or did not determine the transition temperature.
 In DACs one can measure both pressure and temperature (by fitting blackbody radiation to a Planck curve).
 By using pulsed lasers to heat the sample for short periods of time (few hundred nanoseconds) a standard DAC can be used in which mainly the sample is heated and not the body of the DAC itself, enabling high static pressures and temperatures of thousands of degrees K.